mjack9615/pdxcg_capstone/README.md

-# FinalBoss Game Collection & Research Tool
+# FinalBoss CRT

-FinalBoss allows the user to manage a personal video game collection as well as conduct online searches for new titles.
+Possessing a large video game collection is fun but also potentially challenging and occasionally frustrating.
+FinalBoss CRT (Collection & Research Tool) is here to provide the game collector with transparency and a path toward better collection utilization.

 ## Features

-- List highest rated titles
+When a collection grows to a massive size it can become very difficult to keep track of specific information such as how many copies of a title are owned or which platform a particular game belongs to.
+Being able to prioritize which games should be played next is also important so that available gaming time isn't wasted and highly rated titles aren't being missed.
+Additionally, staying on top of newly released games is vital to keeping a collection current and complete.
+In order to facilitate the necessary level of organization, FinalBoss allows the user to:

+- Create a personal database of titles with records stored by name, platform and review score (if available)
+- Interact with the database through creation, modification or deletion of individual records
-- Filter collection by keyword, platform and score
+- Filter the database by keyword, platform and review score
-- Manage collection database
-- Research titles online
-- Display screenshots
-- Watch trailers
+- Display a sorted list of the highest rated titles in the collection
+- Search for titles, display screenshots or watch trailers via the RAWG Video Games Database

 ## Techology

-FinalBoss is coded in the Django Python Framework, Javascript, HTML and CSS.
+FinalBoss is coded in the Django Python Framework, Vue.js, HTML and CSS.

+Access to the features of FinalBoss is only provided to authenticated users.
+Account creation consists of the selection of a username and password.

-The user's collection is stored in an SQLite database and modified directly by Django when creating, updating or deleting titles.
+The user's collection is stored in an SQLite database and modified directly by Django when creating, updating or deleting records.

-Research functionality is provided through API calls to RAWG Video Games Database.
+The data model for the database:

+    title = CharField
+    platform = CharField
+    score = IntegerField